Request for customs intervention

 The request for intervention may be filed by:

-- an exclusive licensee for at least two countries, if this licensee is authorized to take infringement action in those countries (Article 3(3), Regulation (EU) No 608/2013 of 12 June 2013).
+- an exclusive licensee for at least two countries, if this licensee has authorization to take action against infringement in those countries (Article 3(3), Regulation (EU) No 608/2013 of 12 June 2013).

 Principle

-- A request form for intervention based on Regulation (EU) No 608/2013 of 12 June 2013 or on the intellectual property code (available on the French customs website);
+- an application form for intervention based on Regulation (EU) No 608/2013 of 12 June 2013 or on the Intellectual Property Code (available on the French customs website);

-- The contact details of the person to be contacted (legal and technical contact, most often the proprietor’s IP representative).
+- contact details of the person to be contacted (legal and technical contact, usually the IP representative of the proprietor).

-Specifics regarding the technical nature of a « patent »
+Clarification on the technical nature of « patent »

-The protection afforded by a patent, unlike that afforded by a trademark for example, can be more complex to grasp.
+The protection granted by a patent, unlike that granted by a trademark for example, can be more complex to grasp.

-It is therefore important to clearly describe the visible distinctive features of the products alleged to infringe, rather than the features of the patent (e.g., « the phones alleged to infringe have a curved back without a logo » rather than « the phones alleged to infringe have a 4G chip implementing the data compression process xxx« ).
+Therefore, it is important to clearly describe the visible distinctive features of the products alleged to infringe, rather than the features of the patent (e.g., « the phones alleged to infringe have a curved back without a logo » rather than « the phones alleged to infringe have a 4G chip implementing the data compression process xxx« ).

-It should not be forgotten that the customs officer is not a technician: the features must be immediately apparent.
+It should not be forgotten that customs officers are not technicians: the features must be immediately apparent.

-As a lawyer friend pointed out, it may be advisable to strengthen protection through different types of rights (trademarks, designs, etc.).
+As a jurist friend pointed out to me, it may be advisable to consolidate protection through different types of rights (trademarks, designs, etc.).

-The request must be sent to the email address contrefac@douane.finances.gouv.fr and, for documents bearing a signature, by postal mail to (Order of 29 June 2015, Art 1):
+The application must be sent to the email address contrefac@douane.finances.gouv.fr and, for documents bearing a signature, by postal mail to (Arrêté du 29 juin 2015, art 1):

 Direction générale des douanes et droits indirects Bureau E1